seligj95/app-service-aspire-eshop-agents/README.md

 1. Go to **Azure AI Foundry Portal** → Your project
 2. Navigate to **Agents** in the left panel
 3. Select the **"My threads"** tab
-4. Find the thread associated with your main orchestrator agent (use the Thread ID from the response)
+4. Find the thread associated with your main orchestrator agent (use the Thread ID from the top of the chat window)

 **Note:** You'll see multiple threads because each agent-to-agent communication creates a new thread.
-Look for the thread with the main orchestrator agent ID, which uses the Thread ID provided in the response.
+Look for the thread with the main orchestrator agent ID, which uses the Thread ID provided in the application.

 **Step 2: Open Thread Logs**
 1. Select the relevant thread